gioblu/PJON/strategies/OverSampling/README.md

 ```

 ####Known issues
-- In older versions, OverSampling was affected by ineffective and short range if used in `HALF_DUPLEX` mode.
+- In older versions, OverSampling was affected by ineffective and short range if used in `PJON_HALF_DUPLEX` mode.
 This issue has been fixed by handling the gain refresh (see issue [91](https://github.com/gioblu/PJON/issues/91)).